 When entering the churchyard via the lychgate, the rows and grave numbers run from the left of the path to the enclosing wall.

-The area to the east of the chancel, which is enclosed by a livestock fence, is entered via a field gate to the right of the path.
-The rows here start with row 50 (a plan which shows the location of rows will be added in due course to this site.)
+The area to the east and south of the church, which is enclosed by a livestock fence, is entered via a field gate to the right of the path.
+The rows here start with row 50.